kuroni/kuroni.github.io/_posts/2022-07-08-flow-with-demands.markdown

 \end{align*}
 $$

-where the second condition is commonly referred to as *conservation of flows*: sum of the flows entering a node $$v$$ must equal the sum of the flows exiting that same node.
+where the second condition is commonly referred to as *conservation of flows*: the sum of the flows entering a node $$v$$ must equal the sum of the flows exiting that same node.
 The *value* of a flow is just the sum of flows exiting the source $$s$$ (or entering the sink $$t$$), and the maximum flow problem asks us to maximize this value.

 The *flow with demands* (or *flow with edge lower bounds*) problem simply generalizes the lower bound condition on the flow of each edge: We are now given a non-negative lower bound $$l(u, v)$$ on each edge, and now we need to find a flow that satisfies $$l(u, v) \le f(u, v) \le c(u, v)$$ for all edges.